-With Australia (and most of the world) under lockdown, many of us are finding ourselves stuck at home in isolation bingeing on Netflix and socialising over Zoom.
+With some states in Australia back in lockdown, many of us are stuck at home bingeing on Netflix and socialising over Zoom.

 Recent data shows that Aussies have been spending 20% more on DIY projects, home furnishings and equipment during the lockdown.